Cirkit Designer Logo

 Common Applications

-• Backup power supplies for embedded systems
+• Backup power supplies for small systems

 Technical Specifications